God is our Refuge and Strength, an ever-present help in trouble. –Psalm 46:1

 Prayer Chain Participant:

+Our prayer companion ministry is a group of people who enjoy spending time with God in prayer.
 Do you want to participate in lifting up family, friends and neighbors in prayer?
 If yes, then be on our email Prayer Chain.
 Prayer requests from Sunday are posted to the Prayer Chain every Monday.
 Throughout the week, new requests are posted as they are received.
 If you would like to pray on an on-going basis for Good Shepherd Prayer Concerns please contact Cathie at 651.968.6469.

 Funeral Luncheon Helper:

 If you are interested in helping to prepare and serve a funeral reception for those who have experienced the death of a loved one please contact the church office.
 There is no prior experience necessary.
 You will receive instructions the day or evening the meal is prepared.
+If you would like to help please call the church office.

 Prayer Shawl Ministry: